-He leans into me and wraps his arm around my shoulders.
+He wraps his arm around my shoulders.
 "You gonna get his number?"

 I take a deep breath, and just when I'm about to answer, I hear, "Happy birthday to you…" and Jasper emerges from the kitchen holding a hot fudge sundae with a candle in it.

-"Happy birthday to you…" All conversation stops as everyone tries to calculate the final resting place of the birthday candle.
+"Happy birthday to you…" All conversation stops as everyone tries to guess where the candle will end up.
 Jasper marches toward me, his eyes gleaming in the flicker of the candle.

 Emmett's booming voice drowns out Jasper in the pivotal verse, "Happy birthday, dear Stedward…"